atlasphp/Atlas.Orm/docs/records.md

 > **Warning:**
 >
-> The update() method will not capture exceptions; you may wish to wrap the
+> The delete() method will not catch exceptions; you may wish to wrap the
 > method call in a try/catch block.

 ## Persisting a Record